syall/automata-gen/README.md

 # automata-gen

-## The "What" of this Package

-* Given a Rules object, one can specify how to generate a cellular automata

-* Flexiblity in state as well as displaying characters
+## Content

-* Provides an easy framework to print and update the Cellular Automata, including timing, size of the grid, and maximum iterations
+automata-gen provides an easy framework ([Automata Class](https://github.com/syall/automata-gen/blob/master/src/automata.ts)) to generate Cellular Automata, including timing, size of the universe, maximum iterations, and more.

+Features include difference between state and display, hooks to different parts of the running lifecycle, and simple design that requires no dependencies!

 ## Motivation

 Personally, Cellular Automata are a fascinating subject!

-Although there are a lot of academic papers which discuss the various applications of this simple concept, there was no simple way to generalize creating cellular automata.
+Although there are a lot of academic papers which discuss the various applications of this simple concept, there was no simple way to generalize and visualize creating cellular automata.

-Although this may not be the most optimal solution, it supports a variety of options that seem helpful instead of having to code all of the special cases.
+It should be noted that the generator is not able to generate every type of cellular automata, particularly cellular automata that involve "direction" of a cell (see Langton's Ant and the like).

 ## Installation